JordanMajd/code-challenges/javascript/README.md

 Each problem has a test located in the [test](/javascript/test) directory.
 Tests are named after the file they are testing, `p1.js`'s test would be `p1.test.js`.

+Each problem may have multiple solutions.
+Each solution is named by its number, for example `s0` is the first solution.
+The first solution is often less efficient, but very direct.
+The most efficient solution is always exported as `efficient`.
+So `p1`'s most efficient solution would be `p1.efficient`.

 Helper code is located in the [src](/javascript/src) directory.

 To install all dependencies: